 Who are we?

-The Board of Trustees is the highest organ of the Foundation, the board of directors and administration.
-It is statutorily composed of natural and legal persons and is made up of companies, associations, public bodies, universities and supranational and regional entities from Spain and Portugal.
+The Board of Trustees represents the highest governing body of the Foundation, responsible for its direction and administration.
+It is constitutionally composed of both individuals and legal entities, including companies, associations, public bodies, universities, and supranational and regional entities from both Spain and Portugal.

 Descarga